 - Remove dough from the refrigerator and roll into balls, 1 Tablespoon of dough each.
 Dough gets sticky as you roll, so feel free to lightly dust your hands with all-purpose flour or confectioners’ sugar as you work.
 Roll each ball into sliced almonds.
 Arrange 3 inches apart on the baking sheets.
-Indent your thumb or the bottom end of a rubber spatula or wooden spoon into the center of each dough ball to make a crevice.
+Indent your thumb or the bottom end of a silicone spatula or wooden spoon into the center of each dough ball to make a crevice.
 Spoon a heaping 1/2 teaspoon jam/preserves into each indent. *These cookies do have the tendency to spread especially if the dough has been sitting out and handled long enough before baking.
 Placing the shaped thumbprints in the refrigerator for 10 minutes before baking helps.
 You can place the entire baking sheet in the refrigerator, then place in the oven to bake.*

 - Bake for 14-15 minutes or until lightly browned on the sides.
 The jam won’t look completely set, but will set as the cookies cool.